NEW: AI SEO Playbook

 That said, let’s look at several ways you can optimize your site to meet these criteria, along with some AI Overviews ranking tips.

-Pages that show up in AI-driven search results tend to answer the user’s question directly in their content, back it up with context and data, and show signs of expertise.
+Pages that show up in AI-driven search results tend to answer the user’s question directly, stay close to the main intent, and support the answer with context, data, and expertise.
 Here’s what that looks like in practice:

 • Meet E-E-A-T expectations: Google favors pages written by people who understand the topic.
-It means you need to publish valuable content that demonstrates authority and first-hand experience to rank in AI Overviews.
+It means you need to publish valuable content that demonstrates authority and first-hand experience to rank in an AIO.

 • Publish original data: If you have your own research, case studies, or survey results, use them.
-AI models prefer to draw from sources that offer something new rather than repeating the same information everyone else is sharing.
+AI models prefer sources that offer something fresh.

 Get the Expert AI SEO Services